Products

 Authenticating with the Cages CLI

 The Cages CLI currently only supports API Key authentication.
-To setup a session in your terminal, you will first need to get your App's API Key from the Evervault Dashboard.
+To setup a session in your terminal, you will first need to create an App API Key in the Evervault Dashboard.

 Once you have your API Key you can create the session by running: